mongodb/docs/source/reference/glossary.rst

      An API design pattern centered around the idea of resources and the CRUD operations that apply to them.
 Typically implemented over HTTP.
-MongoDB provides a simple HTTP REST interface that allows commands to be run against the server.
+MongoDB provides a simple HTTP REST interface that allows HTTP clients to run commands against the server.

    dbpath
       Refers to the location of MongoDB's data file storage.
 The